mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 In the future, these properties will be managed in the Console, inside the [Project Settings](/console/project-configuration/project-settings.md) page.

-### Compare Kubernetes configuration with those running in the cluster
+### Compare Kubernetes configurations with those running in the cluster

 With this feature Users will be able to not only review the configurations but also compare the differences with what is currently running in the cluster and understand the impacts the deploy will have before performing it.

 ### Migration support with automatic tools

-With the first release of this new Workflow existing Project will require some migration operation to be performed, with this improvement we ought to provide further assistance in the migration process to make it as easy and smooth as possible.
+With the first release of this new Workflow, existing Projects will require a migration operation to be performed.
+With this improvement we ought to provide further assistance in the migration process to make it as easy and smooth as possible.

 ## Activating the feature